CodeYourFuture/curriculum/org-cyf-guides/content/employability/github/_index.md

   - [ ] The projects you've been working on
   - [ ] What you're looking for
   - [ ] How to contact you
-- [ ] The languages and tools you're familiar with
+- [ ] The programming languages and tools you're familiar with
 - [ ] Your stand-out projects
   - [ ] Use this as a space to show off the projects you've built!
 - [ ] Avoid using awards and auto-generated stats

 ### Pinned Projects

-Your pinned project are the projects that a potential employer will look at make sure they are:
+Your pinned projects are the projects that a potential employer will look at make sure they are:

 - [ ] Your best work
 - [ ] Recent
 - [ ] Relevant
 - [ ] Working - You should link the repo and the demo
 - [ ] Have a ReadMe describing what they are and how they were built

 Check this graduate's GitHub profile and compare it to your own - [https://github.com/Zobeir-Rigi](https://github.com/Zobeir-Rigi)